This game is tagged as GM-less but the information presented here says that it's not. Can you play Cuticorium without a GM?

 Honeycomb Community Copies

 For those experiencing financial difficulties.
 Because hexagons are very sweet, every six copies purchased adds one honeycomb copy for someone who otherwise couldn't afford the game.
+Or if I just feel like adding some.
+Or if you ask me to add some.

 Log in with itch.io to leave a comment.